Kerman1337/Keyforgetful/README.md

 ## 📸 **Screenshots**

-A couple of screenshots to delight you before you use this template.
+A couple of screenshots to delight you before you use this software.

 ### 🔺 Main menu